AdobeDocs/workfront-fusion.en/help/workfront-fusion/set-up-and-manage-workfront-fusion/manage-templates/edit-templates.md

 1. Click **[!UICONTROL Administration]** in the left navigation panel to open the [!UICONTROL Administration] area.
 1. Click **[!UICONTROL Templates]** in the left navigation panel.
 1. Click **[!UICONTROL Detail]** to the right of the template you want to edit.
-For information about specific template options that you can edit, see [Create new templates in [!DNL Adobe Workfront Fusion]](../../../workfront-fusion/scenarios/templates/create-new-fusion-templates.md).
+For information about specific template options that you can edit, see <!--[Create new templates in [!DNL Adobe Workfront Fusion]](../../../workfront-fusion/scenarios/templates/create-new-fusion-templates.md).-->

     >[!NOTE]
     >